markrickert/MRCurrencyRound/Readme.md

 A simple NSNumber class extension that provides better formatting for currency.

+Use this to correctly round an NSNumber to the 2nd decimal point based on standard "round half-up" methodology in order to calculate tax and percentages of currency, etc.

 ## How to install:

 If you're not using [CocoaPods](http://cocoapods.org/), you should be.
 Simply add ```pod 'MRCurrencyRound'``` to your ```Podfile```